Francesco Baracca: World War I

 During the months between the outbreak of World War I and Italy's entry into the war, there was intense political controversy in Italy between pro-war and pro-peace factions.
-Baracca remained aloofly neutral, but ready to serve his nation.
-After Italy's entry into the war on the Entente side in May 1915, he was sent to Paris to convert to Nieuport two-seaters.
+Baracca remained aloofly neutral but ready to serve his nation.
+After Italy entered the war on the Entente side in May 1915, he was sent to Paris to convert to Nieuport two-seaters.
 Upon his return in July, he was assigned to the 8a Squadriglia Nieuport.
 The Nieuport 10s that equipped this squadron were almost useless against Austro-Hungarian raids; they were too slow, with too slow a rate of climb, to bring the intruders to battle with any regularity.
 The frustrated Italian pilots even resorted to leaving their observers ground-bound in attempts to improve performance, to little avail.
-On those rare occasions when battle was joined, the Nieuports' guns usually jammed.
+On those rare occasions when the battle was joined, the Nieuports' guns usually jammed.
 Renaming the unit to 1a Squadriglia Caccia on 1 December 1915 did nothing to solve the problems.

-The Nieuport 11 single-seat fighter with Lewis guns entered service in April 1916, and on 7 April, flying this new fighter, Baracca scored his first victory, holing the fuel tank of an Austrian Hansa-Brandenburg C.I and wounding its two-man crew.
+The Nieuport 11 single-seat fighter with Lewis guns entered service in April 1916, and on 7 April, flying this new fighter, Baracca scored his first victory, holing the fuel tank of an Austrian Hansa-Brandenburg C.I having received forty-five hits, was forced to land and the crew, composed of Sergeant Adolf Ott and Lieutenant Observer Franz Lenarcic (who later died of the wounds) of Flik 19, was taken prisoner.
 This was also Italy's first aerial victory in the war.
-This first victory featured his favorite manoeuvre, which was to zoom in unseen behind and below an enemy and fire his machine gun from pistol range.
+This first victory featured his favourite manoeuvre, which was to zoom in unseen behind and below an enemy and fire his machine gun from pistol range.

 It was around this time that Baracca adopted as a personal emblem a black prancing horse on his Nieuport 17, in tribute to his former cavalry regiment.
 This prompted some to call him, "The Cavalier of the Skies".
 Flying the Nieuport 17 and then, from March 1917, the SPAD VII, he scored both individually, and in combination with other Italian aces.

-Baracca's second victory was an Austrian Lohner over Gorizia on 23 April 1916.
-After his third victory, he transferred to 70a Squadriglia.
-Promoted to Capitano, Baracca remained with the unit until, with 9 victories, he transferred to the newly formed 91st Squadriglia, known as the "Squadron of the Aces", on 1 May 1917.
-By that time, his ever-increasing list of victories had made him nationally famous.
-While he initially dodged the responsibilities and paperwork that went with command, he finally settled into heading the squadron.

-Baracca's friend Fulco Ruffo di Calabria nearly ended Baracca's career — and life — in June 1917.
-Ruffo di Calabria burst out of a cloud firing in a head-on pass at an enemy airplane, and barely missed Baracca.
-Later, on the ground, Baracca assured his companion, "Dear Fulco, next time, if you want to shoot me down, aim a couple of meters to the right.
-Now let's go for a drink and not talk of it any more!"